CenturyLinkCloud/PublicKB/Cloud Application Manager/Tutorials/binding-examples.md

     apt-get -y install nfs-kernel-server fi
   ```
-  The configure script is as follows:
+  The configure script is as follow:
   ```
   #!/bin/bash
   {% if server %}